---

 import { renderToPipeableStream } from 'react-dom/server'

-import { StaticRouter } from 'react-router-dom/server'
+import { StaticRouter } from 'react-router-dom'

 import { createStreamableHead, UnheadProvider } from '@unhead/react/stream/server'